 Many seasoned Staghorn Fern owners will move their plants outside from late Spring until the end of Summer.
 Bringing them inside before temperatures start dropping below 7°C (45°F).
 You can also grow it as an indoor plant all year round if you prefer.

 Another interesting difference was the colour of the fronds.
 Darker leaves in the Stag grown in lower light and a much lighter green for the plant grown in strong bright light.
 Here's a photo showing two fronds from two different plants.
-The frond on the left is from the plant grown in lower light and the frond on the right is one growing in sunshine.
+The frond on the left is from the plant grown in lower light and the frond on the right is one growing in direct sunshine.

 The perfect balance is a spot that does get a good deal of light but avoiding the intense sun.
 They'll grow in any aspect (North, East, South or West) providing the plant is not set back too far from a window.
 If positioned in a South facing window some shielding should be provided.